baiyongan/lsf-handbook/docs/chapter07/overview_ZH.md

 ## IBM Spectrum LSF License Scheduler

+!!! info
     Install, configure, and use IBM Spectrum LSF License Scheduler (LSF License Scheduler).
 Learn to make policies that control how your software application licenses are shared among different users or projects in your organization.

 ### Introduction
 ### Installing and starting License Scheduler